ncatlab/nlab-content/pages/1/1/1/0/111/content.md

 #### Internal categories

-The first definition, with a single collection $C_1$ of morphisms, generalises to the notion of [[internal category]].
+The first definition, with a single collection $C_1$ of morphisms, generalises to the notion of an [[internal category]].
 Essentially, we define a category internal to (some other category) $D$ as above, with 'collection' interpreted as an object of $D$ and 'function' interpreted as a morphism of $D$.
 In particular, a category internal to [[Set]] is the same thing as a small category.

 #### Enriched categories

-The second definition of a category, as a family $C_1(x,y)$ of collections of morphisms, generalises to the notion of [[enriched category]]: we define a category enriched over (some other category) $D$ as above, with the collection of objects still a 'collection' as before, but with objects of $D$ in place of the collections of morphisms and morphisms of $D$ in place of the various functions.
+The second definition of a category, as a family $C_1(x,y)$ of collections of morphisms, generalises to the notion of an [[enriched category]]: we define a category enriched over (some other category) $D$ as above, with the collection of objects still a 'collection' as before, but with objects of $D$ in place of the collections of morphisms and morphisms of $D$ in place of the various functions.
 In particular, a category enriched over [[Set]] is the same thing as a locally small category.

 #### Indexed categories

-The notion of [[indexed category]] captures the idea of woking "over a base" other than [[Set]].
+The notion of an [[indexed category]] captures the idea of woking "over a base" other than [[Set]].

 #### Multicategories etc.

-There is a generalization of the notion of category where one allows a morphism to go from several objects to a single object.
+There is a generalization of the notion of a category where one allows a morphism to go from several objects to a single object.
 This is called a [[multicategory]] or [[operad]].
 If we additionally allow a morphism to go *to* several objects, we obtain a _[[polycategory]]_ or _[[PROP]]_.

 #### Higher categories